Iván García Cortina

 We keep track of all indicator-scores of Iván García Cortina (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Iván García Cortina.

-- Iván García Cortina has an average strength of 85 points.
+- Iván García Cortina has an average strength of 86 points, meaning the rider is one of the best cyclists in the world.

 - García Cortina gets 32 points on mountains.